Baker-IGM/IGME-110/exercises/imageOptimizeExercise/imgOptExercise.md

 **Without looking at the files on your computer**, can you predict which file (stripes1 or stripes2) is larger, based on our discussions about run length encoding and lossless compression in the lecture?
 Check to see if you were right!

 ## Deliverables

+Create a zip file named `Image Optimization` that has the following files in it:

+-   webcartoon.gif
+-   bijela-quality
+-   bijela-optimized
+-   stripes1.gif
+-   stripes2.gif

-Add your webcartoon.gif, bijela-quality, bijela-optimized, stripes1.gif and stripes2.gif files to a folder called `Image Optimization`.
-Zip that folder and add it to the `Exercise - Image Basics` Assignment on MyCourses.
+Upload the Zip file to the `Exercise - Image Basics` Assignment on MyCourses.